MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

 # Analyze Sentiment

 As part of the AI-powered app you are building for Margie's Travel, you want to provide users with information on the sentiment of individual reviews and the overall sentiment of all reviews for a given rental property.
-To accomplish this, use the `azure_ai` extension in Azure Database for PostgreSQL flexible server to integrate sentiment analysis functionality into your database.
+To accomplish this, use the `azure_ai` extension in Azure Database for PostgreSQL - Flexible Server to integrate sentiment analysis functionality into your database.

 ## Before you start